 My daughter created a GoFundMe account with detailed information about the Lone Star Leadership Academy.

-We created a GoFundMe account for my daughter's fundraiser to attend camp.
-We also created a Facebook group page to post updates on the fundraising, announcements from Lone Star Leadership Academy on her acceptance, and pictures of the fun time she's having at camp.
+We created a GoFundMe account for my daughter's camp fundraiser.
+We also created a Facebook group page to post updates on fundraising, announcements from Lone Star Leadership Academy on her acceptance, and pictures of the fun time she's having at camp.

-We made a video and created a GoFundMe account and mailed the link to her closest family in a handwritten note.
+We made a video and created a GoFundMe account.
+Then, we mailed the link to her closest family in a handwritten note.

 We set up a GoFundMe account in order to raise the funds for our daughter to be able to go.
 My husband and I knew that we did not want our daughter to miss out on this opportunity because we did not have the money.
 Our daughter makes it known to people that she meets that she is very eager and focused on her education and does not want anything to stop her.